Study Abroad Policies

 Students on academic probation are not eligible to apply for study abroad while in this status.
 Students are welcome to discuss study abroad options with staff at the Center for Global Education once they have been removed from academic probation.

 Study Abroad in Senior Year

-Students who wish to participate in study abroad in the fall semester of their senior year must petition the Committee for Admission and Academic Standing for approval.
+Students who wish to participate in study abroad in the fall semester of their senior year must petition the Committee for Academic Standing for approval.
 Students should discuss their plans with Academic Advising and the Center for Global Education early in the process.